 Hal Cannon, by my eponymous husband.
 I also love an earlier album of his, Cluck Cluck, with the Secondhand Band.
 I’ve recently reawakened to Leonard Cohen and can’t get enough of him.
-[Since this interview was conducted, Leonard Cohen has died–but I still listen to him for hours on end when I work in the studio.
+[Since I took part in this interview, Leonard Cohen has died–but I still listen to him for hours on end when I work in the studio.
 And my husband has formed a new group, 3hattrio, which frankly blows me away.
 They have put out three albums in three years, creating a new genre, American Desert Music.
-It’s fun to be married to someone who continues to inspire me.
+It’s fun to be married to someone who continues to inspire me.]

 7. What’s the last movie that made you cry?

 Of Gods and Men, the story of the Cistercian Trappist monks in Algeria who were killed by extremists in 1996.

 9. What is more important, truth or kindness?